samrocketman/gitlab-mirrors/docs/installation.md

 This assumes you have already satisfied all [prerequisites](prerequisites.md).
 You can manage gitlab-mirrors in one of two ways.
 You can use your own user using your own GitLab private token.
 Or you can use a dedicated system user and gitmirror user whose only purpose is to mirror repositories.
 The former can be done by any user where the latter requires administrator privileges in GitLab.

+Things to note before beginning:

+* GitLab will not allow users (even admins) to add a project to a group unless that user is designated an `owner` of the group.
+This is by design in GitLab.
+* `gitlab-mirrors` will not auto-create a group (though it will auto-create projects within a group).
+This is by design in `gitlab-mirrors`.
+One should create the group manually and assign the `gitmirror` user as an owner of the group.
+This is to ensure mirroring a repository for a particular group is a purposeful action.

 ## Using a dedicated GitLab user

 Create a system user called `gitmirror` and generate SSH keys.